Battleground Italy Tour (North)

 Similar to Rome, the city of Florence was mostly spared from the ravages of war.
 Today, we will spend the day in Florence, starting with a morning visit to the Florence American Cemetery, where over 4,400 soldiers lie to rest.
 After exploring the cemetery and memorial, we will continue into the city center for a lunch break.
 This afternoon, we will enjoy a Guided Tour of the old town of Florence, seeing the most significant sights such as the historic Ponte Vecchio (only bridge over the Arno not destroyed by the Germans) and Brunelleschi's architectural Renaissance masterpiece, Il Duomo (Florence Cathedral).
 The remainder of the afternoon is at leisure in Florence with dinner on your own.
 Overnight Florence.
 (B)

 Breakfast.
 Today is dedicated to the 442nd Regimental Combat Team (RCT) - the regiment is best known as the most decorated in U.S. military history and as a fighting unit composed almost entirely of second-generation American soldiers of Japanese ancestry who fought in World War II (the Nisei soldiers).
 Our first stop will be where the 442nd RCT crossed the Arno River at Pisa.
 We include some time for plenty of photos of the leaning tower of Pisa, before we continue up the Ligurian Coast for more battle sites of the 442nd RCT.
 We will pay our respects to the unit at the Nisei Monument in Pietrasanta, where we'll hear the story of Medal of Honor recipient, PFC Sadao S. Munemori.
 See the infamous Mt.
 Folgorito - where the 442nd RCT sustained such heavy casualties making their attack to seize the mountain.
-(If time permits, we will also visit the inland villages of Tendola and Aulla - where LT Daniel K. Inouye was awarded the Distinguished Service Cross for his valor on April 21, 1945.
 Return to hotel.
 Overnight Florence.
 (B)

 Breakfast and hotel check-out this morning.
 Today we will continue our historical journey through Northern Italy by continuing north towards Bologna in the Emilia-Romagna region.
 Our focus today will be the Hill Towns and area of operations for the 10th Mountain Division.
 Originally formed as a mountain warfare unit, the division was the only one of its size in the U.S. military to receive specialized training for fighting in mountainous conditions.
-Our first stops will be the area where the 10th Mountain Division bivouacked in preparation for their attack up Riva Ridge and Mount Belvedere; passing through the mountain villages of La Piastre, Prunetta, Campo Tizzoro and Lizzano in Belvedere.
 See the 10th Mountain Division Monument in Querciola and enjoy a rustic lunch on the battlefield (included).
 This afternoon we continue our battlefield tour of 10th Mountain Division sites with a stop at Iola, where we will see some original fortifications and visit the local military museum.
-Afternoon transfer back to our hotel near Bologna for check-in and dinner tonight.
-Overnight Bologna.
+Afternoon transfer to hotel for check-in and dinner.
+Overnight Modena.
 (B, D)

-OCTOBER 20: IN FLIGHT - from Bologna (BLQ) Airport
+OCTOBER 11: IN FLIGHT - Bologna (BLQ) Airport

 More Details